haoqili/SparseMatrix_Benchmark/README.md

 * Choice of using TCP (more reliable) or UDP (a bit faster)
 * Sparse Matrix code taken from [Java Grande Forum multi-threaded benchmarks][jgf]

+This app runs Java Grande Forum's sparse matrix multiplication on different phones, where each phone completes a different thread of computation and sends its results back to the preselected master.
+UDP communication is used and that might account for 5% of packet disappearance (slave didn't get a packet or the master didn't get the response from slave).
+Later we added TCP and no packets were lost.
+TCP only takes about 300ms longer to run than UDP.

+This is a model for building distributed apps that can be used to run tasks other than Sparse Matrix Multiplication.

 Current Status
 -----------
 * Master runs n threads on itself and n-1 slaves.